MartyIce/martyice.github.io/about.md

 recent Books:
 ---
+* <a href="https://www.amazon.com/Disaster-Artist-Inside-Greatest-Movie/dp/1451661193">Greg Sestero - The Disaster Artist</a> - I saw the movie first, loved it, and wanted to read the book.
+The book is hilarious, found myself laughing out loud throughout.
+Wife and kids kept asking me what was so funny.

 * <a href="https://www.amazon.com/Outsider-Novel-Stephen-King/dp/1501180983">Stephen King - The Outsider</a> - it's been years since I've read any Stephen King.
 I've probably read *all* his older books, but he's probably written 5-10 in recent years that I haven't even thought about.
 My wife picked this one up at the libary, and I swallowed it whole.
 Now I'm going back and reading all his books I've neglected over the years.
 He doesn't get much credit from "literary types", but his books are always a pleasure to me.